iterative/dvc.org/content/docs/command-reference/remote/add.md

 $ dvc remote add myremote s3://bucket/path
 ```

-By default DVC expects your AWS CLI is already
+By default, DVC expects your AWS CLI is already
 [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 DVC will be using default AWS credentials file to access S3.
 To override some of
 these settings, use the parameters described in `dvc remote modify`.